Teaching and learning

 Other ways of learning

-- CSLC sessions – You will also attend sessions in the Consultation Skills Learning Centre (CSLC), where you can consult with 'simulated patients' and practice clinical skills on colleagues.
+You will also attend sessions in the Consultation Skills Learning Centre (CSLC), where you can consult with 'simulated patients' and practice clinical skills on colleagues.
+You will be able to apply these skills as you meet patients early in general practice and in hospitals.

 In recognition of our use of iPads, apps, and content to promote innovation, we have received Distinguished Program Status by Apple.